YasothaRamamoorthy/YasothaRamamoorthy/README.md

 Here are some ideas to get you started:

-- 🔭 I’m currently studing
+- 🔭 I’m currently pursing UG(Engineering).
 - 🌱 I’m currently learning in Bannari Amman institude of technology
-- 👯 I’m looking to collaborate on ...
+- 👯 I’m looking to collaborate on IT service company
-- 🤔 I’m looking for help with ...
+- 🤔 I’m looking for help with Data Science
 - 💬 Ask me about data science  and full stack development
 - 📫 How to reach me: yasotha1708@gmail.com
-- 😄 Pronouns: ...
+- 😄 Pronouns: Yasotha
-- ⚡ Fun fact: ...
+- ⚡ Fun fact: The first programmer was the daughter of a mad poet -->
--->